This photo tutorial explains how to add a room air duct for heating and cooling by installing a flexible air duct and vent.

 The attic gets very hot in the summer and you can quickly over heat.
 It’s best to work very early in the morning before it gets hot.

 I needed to go into the attic to install the register box and flexible air duct.
-But I found there was a problem – I couldn’t get to the attic above the bedroom because the roof deck over the main house didn’t leave enough room to squeeze my 215 lb frame through the low gap.
+But I found there was a problem – I couldn’t get to the attic above the bedroom because the roof deck over the main house didn’t leave enough room to squeeze my 215 lb frame through the scuttle hole.
 Crawling wasn’t an option due to the risk of falling through the ceiling.

 To solve the problem, I cut the roof deck with a handsaw and sabre saw as shown in the photo below.
 This allowed me to crouch and slide through with ample handholds while walking on the ceiling joists.